Teyateyaneng: Football

 The Lioli Football Club is one of the country's best-known football clubs.
 The club was founded and is based in Teyateyaneng since 1934.
 In 1985 the team won the Lesotho Premier League for the first time, but the club's most successful era was in the 2010s when it won league championships in 2009, 2013, 2015, and 2016.
 The club also won the Lesotho Independence Cup in 1984, 2007, 2010, 2014, and 2016, as well at the MGC Supa 8 Cup numerous other times in the modern era.
 The team also came second in the league twice in a row in the 2016–17, and 2017–18 seasons.

-Unlike many other growing western lowlands towns that have seem an emergence of privately owned clubs over the years, the people of Teyateyaneng have rallied behind the club through the years, taking pride in the iconic identity of the club whose name is synonymous with the town's founding Chief Masupha's regiment "Lioli", named after the red hawk.
+Unlike many other growing western lowlands towns that have seen an emergence of privately owned clubs over the years, the people of Teyateyaneng have rallied behind the club through the years, taking pride in the iconic identity of the club whose name is synonymous with the town's founding Chief Masupha's regiment "Lioli", named after the red hawk.
 The club arguably boasts the largest active fan base in Lesotho's premier league today.